Developer Guidelines

 essential requirements outlined below.

-1.1 Replayabilit
+1.1 Replayability

 Your game should aim to promote high levels of engagement and interactivity.
 This results in

 higher retention rates and extended gameplay sessions.
-In order to increase your games
+In order to increase your game’s

-replayability, we recommend developing features such as:
+replayability, we recommend developing features such as

-Level structure & level overvie
+Level structure & level overvie

-High score
+High score

-Character customizatio
+Character customization

-1.2 Soun
+1.2 Sound

 Sound should be considered a vital component of your game design, especially when